 Overview

+Voyeurism is a disorder of sexual preference characterized by sexual arousal from observing an unsuspecting person who is naked.
+Voyeuristic disorder is a paraphilic disorder involving fantasies and non-consenting behaviors.
 Unlike consensual voyeurism, voyeuristic disorder can deeply impact a person's ability to lead a healthy life, often leading them to violate the personal boundaries of others.
-Individuals with this condition may feel an uncontrollable urge to observe people through means that infringe on personal boundaries, such as peering through windows with binoculars.
-It is crucial to differentiate voyeuristic disorder from consensual adult voyeuristic activities; the disorder involves non-consensual behavior that is distressing and harmful to both the observer and the observed.
+Individuals with voyeuristic disorder may feel an uncontrollable urge to observe people through means that infringe on personal boundaries, such as peering through windows with binoculars.
+It is crucial to differentiate voyeuristic disorder from consensual adult voyeuristic activities; voyeuristic disorder involves non-consensual behavior that is distressing and harmful to both the observer and the observed.

 Symptoms